uabrc/uabrc.github.io/docs/help/faq.md

 Please try to launch your job again.
 If it still doesn't work, please [contact us](../index.md#contact-us)

-#### Why do I get a gray screen after launching my OOD RStudio Server session?
+#### Why do I get a gray screen after launching my Open OnDemand RStudio Server session?

-Most commonly, delays in launching OOD RStudio Server are caused by a large quantities of files referenced in the `.rstudio` directory in the home directory.
+Most commonly, delays in launching Open OnDemand RStudio Server are caused by a large quantities of files referenced in the `.rstudio` directory in the home directory.
 This can also commonly occur when a large amount of data was loaded in the workspace in your previous RStudio session.
 To resolve the issue, you'll need to [locate the hidden directory](#how-do-i-locate-hidden-dot-files-on-cheaha) `.rstudio` in your `$HOME` folder.
 Once you've found it, delete it, then try recreating your job.

 <!-- markdownlint-disable MD046 -->
 !!! warning

     Deleting the .rstudio directory will delete the workspace you had open, including any scripts that were unsaved.
 Saved scripts will be fine.

-#### Why is my OOD RStudio Server session giving me a 502 or 503 error?
+#### Why is my Open OnDemand RStudio Server session giving me a 502 or 503 error?

 See [here](#why-do-i-get-a-gray-screen-after-launching-my-ood-rstudio-server-session).